akka/alpakka/docs/src/main/paradox/sqs.md

 # AWS SQS Connector

 The AWS SQS connector allows to stream SQS `Message` from a AWS SQS queue.
+For more information about AWS SQS please visit the [official docmentation](https://aws.amazon.com/documentation/sqs/).

 ## Artifacts